koii-network/ezsandbox/Lesson 1/PartII.md

 ### Install Yarn

-While you can use NPM or another package manager of your choice, we recommend [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/), and use it in all the EZSandbox instructions.
+While you can use NPM or another package manager of your choice, we have found NPM causes issues for some people, so we recommend [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/), and use it in all the EZSandbox instructions.
 Installing it is simple:

 ```sh
 npm install --global yarn